 The Azawakh once roamed Africa with nomadic tribes helping them hunt and survive.
 This is a rare and somewhat shocking breed at first sight, because they are remarkably lean — and fast.
 But their appearance is understandable, considering their hot climate origins.
 The Azawakh dog has a short, fine coat that can be any color or any color combinations such as red, sand, brindle, blue, black, and brown.

 Video of the Day

-The Azawakh is a small to a medium-sized dog ranging from 33-55 pounds, according to the American Kennel Club.
-Azawakhs can range from 22-29 inches in height.
-Life expectancy of the Azawakh can be up to 15 years.
+The Azawakh is a small to a medium-sized dog ranging from 33 to 44 pounds for females and 44 to 55 pounds for males, according to the American Kennel Club.
+The Azawakh can range from 22 to 29 inches in height, although females are usually slightly smaller than males.
+Like other large dog breeds, the life span of the Azawakh can be up to 15 years.

-It is reported that the Azawakh can cover the ground in short bursts of up to 40 miles an hour, which makes them the cheetah of the dog world.
+These dogs were bred to run.
+According to reports, the Azawakh breed can cover the ground in short bursts of up to forty miles an hour, which makes the Azawakh the cheetah of the dog world.

-Because of their short coat, the Azawakh doesn't shed much and is fairly easy to groom.
+Because of their short coat and ultra-fine hair, the Azawakh is a moderate shedder and easy to groom, needing only occasional brushing.
 A quick wipe-down with a cloth once a week should be enough to keep the Azawakh's coat in good condition.

 While it's not specifically a grooming issue, remember that Azawakh's are warm climate dogs originally from West Africa.
 They will get cold easily so will likely need sweaters and coats in cooler temperatures.
 It's not a fashion statement, but in some cases a necessity.